afroditeapp/afrodite-backend/docs/account.md

 When account is created the first state is 'initial setup'.
 That happens when user logins using Apple/Google single sign on.

-Account has several capablities for example granting admin related features.
+Account has several permissions for example granting admin related features.
-Admin can give some capablities or also user actions can grant some of those.
+Admin can give some permissions or also user actions can grant some of those.

 Initial admin must be set from the server settings.
-This admin has 'admin_modify_capablities' and 'admin_setup_possible' capablities.
+This admin has 'admin_modify_permissions' and 'admin_setup_possible' permissions.

 Terms of Service updates are notified early using email, so no need to save accepted version to the server.